 Remove any soy beans that look bad.
 Soak soy beans for 4-8 hours.
 Drain, add new water and boil soy beans for 15-20 minutes.
 Drain.

 Place soy beans and 3 cups of water into Vitamix, high speed blender or food processor.
 Blend for one minute.
-Pour through nut bag or nylon.
+Pour through nut bag, cheese cloth or nylon.
 Collect milk.
 Add leftover pulp (okara) to blender.
 Add 2 cups of water and blend for 1 minute.
 Strain again.

 Collect the leftover pulp, and use it for pancakes or cookies.(I am working on a recipe, so if those words aren’t linked yet, bookmark this and check back next week…I’m working on it!)